otrv4/otrv4/otrv4.md

   TODO: This can be the fingerprint or something else.
 G1*i (POINT)
   The ephemeral public D-H key.
+X_i (MPI)
+  The ephemeral public D-H key.
+TODO: Do they have the same name?
 ```

 This message has length (TODO: this can be removed):